cvent/custom-widgets-labs/docs/sdk/Registration.md

 // retrieve the first page of sessions const { sessions } = await sessionGenerator.next();

-// get the session status of the first session const { status, subStatus } = await this.cventSdk.registration.getSessionStatus(sessions[0].id);
+// get the status of the first session const { status, subStatus } = await this.cventSdk.registration.getSessionStatus(sessions[0].id);
 ```
 note: a more robust example is available [here](../../examples/RegistrationWidget/README.md)